craigkj312/D2-Clan-Titles/README.md

 ### `npm run deploy`

 Builds the app for production to the `build` folder then deploys the build to GitHub Pages.<br>
-The most recent deployment can be seen at [Here](https://craigkj312.github.io/D2-Clan-Titles/).
+The most recent deployment can be seen [here](https://craigkj312.github.io/D2-Clan-Titles/).

 ### `npm run eject`